Manual names, topic titles, and section headings

 Name your topic or sections

-Include the product name in the topic title.
-If the product name is too long, use an approved abbreviation.
-You don't need to include the product name in every H2 and H3.
+Include the product name in every H1.
+If the product name is very long, use an approved abbreviation.
+You don't need to repeat the product name in every H2 and H3 on a page.

 Don't use numbers in headings to indicate a sequence unless you're listing parts of a tutorial.
 Only use numbers in a heading if they are part of a name, like "SPL2".
 See Numbers in headings.